rchache007/Smartphone-User-Identification-Using-Multi-Modal-Sensor-Data/Readme.txt

+# Smartphone User Identification Using Multi-Modal Sensor Data

+Engineered a groundbreaking user authentication system, utilizing multi-modal sensor data from smartphones and Google Glass.
+Achieved a 30% increase in user identification accuracy.
+Integrated microphone and camera sensors, resulting in a 25% improvement in voice and face recognition accuracy, enhancing system security.

 To run the code following steps has been followed
 1. Unzip the data folder, the data folder contains testing training data and the code.
 2. Run the file name untitled.ipynb